maxbraith/SFProject1/README.md

 https://docs.google.com/document/d/1sr0zxev-SQyUGWaW2sRo2NDkQD63FSHf9YlJe7jB_Ro/edit?usp=sharing

 Three Use Cases that you will implement first:
-1. - atm interactions
+1. - ATM/Bank interactions
-2. - teller interactions
+2. - Teller interactions
 3. - Account interactions

 Which classes & methods do you need to implement for these use cases?